Comparison

 What Chau7 adds

 Everything Alacritty deliberately leaves out.
-That's the whole pitch.
+That is the whole pitch.

 Tabs and split panes

-Built-in tab management with AI branding, drag reorder, and split panes.
-If you'd rather not rely on tmux or a window manager for multiplexing, Chau7 handles it natively.
+Chau7 provides built-in tab management with AI branding, drag reorder, and split panes.
+If you would rather not rely on tmux or a window manager for multiplexing, Chau7 handles it natively.

 SSH manager

-Save, organize, and quick-connect to SSH hosts.
-Auto-imports from your SSH config.
-Jump host support.
+Chau7 lets you save, organize, and quick-connect to SSH hosts.
+Chau7 auto-imports from your SSH config.
+Chau7 supports jump hosts.
 Alacritty delegates this to external tools.
 Chau7 puts it in the app.

 AI detection and MCP

-Recognizes 7+ AI coding tools, brands tabs per agent, exposes 20 MCP tools for AI-driven terminal control.
-This is the part that doesn't map to Alacritty at all, because Alacritty's philosophy wouldn't include it.
+Chau7 recognizes 7+ AI coding tools, brands tabs per agent, and exposes 26 MCP tools for AI-driven terminal control.
+This is the part that does not map to Alacritty at all, because Alacritty's philosophy would not include it.

 Session recording

-Record terminal sessions with timeline scrubbing and replay.
-Useful for debugging, demos, and reviewing what an AI agent did while you weren't looking.
+Chau7 records terminal sessions with timeline scrubbing and replay.
+Session recording in Chau7 is useful for debugging, demos, and reviewing what an AI agent did while you were not looking.

 Command palette, search, snippets

-Keyboard-driven feature access, in-terminal search, saved command snippets.
+Chau7 includes keyboard-driven feature access, in-terminal search, and saved command snippets.
 Chau7 builds in what Alacritty users typically reach for separate tools to do.

 170+ features

-Themes, transparency, line numbers, clipboard history, command history search, dangerous command guard, cost tracking, and more.
+Chau7 includes themes, transparency, line numbers, clipboard history, command history search, dangerous command guard, cost tracking, and more.
 Chau7 is the opposite of minimal.
-That's the point.
+That is the point.

-Try Chau7 if: You want a feature-rich, macOS-native terminal with built-in tabs, splits, AI detection, MCP, session recording, and 170+ other things.
+Try Chau7 if: You want a feature-rich, macOS-native terminal with built-in tabs, splits, AI detection, MCP, session recording, and 170+ other features.
 You run AI coding agents and want the terminal to understand them.
-You'd rather have features built in than assembled from separate tools.
+You would rather have features built in than assembled from separate tools.

-The honest version: These are different tools entirely.
+The honest version: Chau7 and Alacritty are different tools entirely.
 Comparing Alacritty and Chau7 is like comparing a fixed-gear bike and an SUV.
 Both get you there.
 The question is what you want to carry.

 Quick comparison